OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-template/README.md

 ## Summary

 This template creates a new project similar to running `yo office` but instead it will use a shared runtime.
 You can use this template to start trying out features in the shared runtime.
+For more information, see [Overview: Run your add-in code in a shared JavaScript runtime](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-shared-overview)

 > **Note:** The shared runtime features are currently in preview and subject to change.
 They are not currently supported for use in production environments.
 To try the preview features, you'll need to [join Office Insider](https://insider.office.com/join).
 A good way to try out preview features is to sign up for an Office 365 subscription.
 If you don't already have an Office 365 subscription, get one by joining the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).